Providing resources and ideas for therapies and medical developments for Parkinson's disease:

 Cross contamination can also occur.
 Throw out moldy food and keep your refrigerator clean and cold so that it does not cross contaminate your food.
 Cleanliness also applies to plates and storage containers.References:

-This is where much of the advice is sketchy and does not come from the medical community including the following regiment:
+Beyond traditional medicine, much of the advice is sketchy and does not come from the research community including the following regiment: (no proven efficacy)

 Detoxification data was accumulated from various media sources.Also see: